ckeditor/ckeditor5/docs/installation/getting-started/basic-api.md

 </div>
 ```

-Then call {@link module:editor-decoupled/decouplededitor~DecoupledEditor#create `DecoupledEditor.create()`} method to create a decoupled editor instance with the toolbar and the editable in two separate containers:
+Then call the {@link module:editor-decoupled/decouplededitor~DecoupledEditor#create `DecoupledEditor.create()`} method to create a decoupled editor instance with the toolbar and the editable in two separate containers:

 ```js
 DecoupledEditor